 3. Are we better placed to obtain this material from the organisation or person that holds it?

-It may be that because we have a statutory power to request information for the purposes of our investigation, we may be better placed to request the material than an individual nurse or midwife.
+It may be that because we have a statutory power to request information for the purposes of our investigation, we may be better placed to request the material than an individual nurse, midwife or nursing associate.

 The guidance in our library, needs to be read alongside our NMC Guidance during the Covid-19 emergency period.
 We have new rules that are in force during the period of the coronavirus emergency that are relevant to how it applies.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.